-Around 1506 B.C. he was crowned as Thutmose I. Under his rule, Egypt’s fortunes skyrocketed.
+Around 1506 B.C. he was crowned Thutmose I. Under his rule, Egypt’s fortunes skyrocketed.
 The borders expanded, and gold poured in.
-During this prosperity Thutmose and his Great Wife Ahmose had a daughter, Hatshepsut.
+During this prosperity Thutmose and his Great Wife, Ahmose had a daughter, Hatshepsut.
 While in Egyptian eyes, a son would have been preferable.

 Thutmose I still had plans for his daughter.
 As soon as she could walk, Hatshepsut would have begun training to become the next God’s Wife of Amun.
 Amun was the Patron god of Thebes and a creator god.
 He fertilised the universe alone through the use of his God’s Hand.

 The Amun Priesthood was like an ancient Egyptian Vatican, with immeasurable wealth, lands, and temples.
 The office of the God’s Wife was second only to the High Priest of Amun.
 If the God’s Wife did not perform the correct spiritual offerings or did not provide the “activity” Amun’s statue couldn’t do himself, the universe would cease to exist.
 As God’s Wife, she owned massive estates and lands.